 In general, you must leave Belgium if your relative leaves Belgium permanently.
 As with any rule, however, exceptions can apply.

 For more information

-- See the family reunification pages of the official Belgium Immigration Office.
+- See the family reunification pages (in Dutch or French) of the official Belgium Immigration Office.

 - New in Town: government initiative website for newcomers (in French and Dutch).

 - Crossroad Migration Integration: website for legal aspects related to immigration (in Dutch).